-Luke W. Reynolds is Chief of Outreach & Program Development.
-He manages staff who develop, enhance, and promote FDICís financial education resources, including the award-winning Money Smart financial education program.
-His team also develops strategies and resources to support other national community development initiatives.
-Mr. Reynolds serves on the Consumer News editorial board, DCP Workplace Excellence Council, Alternative Dispute Resolution Steering Committee, and has previously served on the Un/Underbanked Surveys Project Team and helped manage the Small Dollar Loan Pilot.
+Luke W. Reynolds is Chief of Outreach & Program Development at the FDIC.
+His staff develop, enhance, and promote FDICís financial education resources for consumers and small businesses.
+He and his team conceptualized and implemented two FDIC pilots, the Youth Savings Pilot and Adopt-a-School Pilot.
+Mr. Reynolds serves on the Consumer News editorial board, DCP Workplace Excellence Council, Alternative Dispute Resolution Steering Committee, and he previously served on the Un/Underbanked Surveys Project Team and helped manage the Small Dollar Loan Pilot.
 He is also an FDIC Deputy Ethics Counselor.

 Mr. Reynolds has authored or contributed to many publications.
 These include authoring two law review articles and co-authoring a longitudinal evaluation of Money Smart.
 He has spoken internationally on the US consumer protection landscape and has taught senior foreign leaders how to adapt the Money Smart curriculum to develop a national financial education program.